History of perfume: France

 Perfume came into its own when Louis XV came to the throne in the 18th century.
 His court was called "la cour parfumée" (the perfumed court).
 Madame de Pompadour ordered generous supplies of perfume, and King Louis demanded a different fragrance for his apartment every day.
 The court of Louis XIV was even named due to the scents which were applied daily not only to the skin but also to clothing, fans and furniture.
 Perfume substituted for soap and water.
 The use of perfume in France grew steadily.
 By the 18th century, aromatic plants were being grown in the Grasse region of France to provide the growing perfume industry with raw materials.
 Even today, France remains the centre of the European perfume design and trade.

 After Napoleon came to power, exorbitant expenditures for perfume continued.
 Two quarts of violet cologne were delivered to him each week, and he is said to have used sixty bottles of double extract of jasmine every month.
 Josephine had stronger perfume preferences.
 She was partial to musk, and she used so much that sixty years after her death the scent still lingered in her boudoir.

 England

 Perfume use peaked in England during the reigns of Henry VIII (reigned 1509–1547) and Queen Elizabeth I (reigned 1558–1603).

 All public places were scented during Queen Elizabeth's rule, since she could not tolerate bad smells.
 It was said that the sharpness of her nose was equaled only by the slyness of her tongue.

-Ladies of the day took great pride in creating delightful fragrances and they displayed their skill in mixing scents in a manor houses' still room.
+Ladies of the day took great pride in creating delightful fragrances and they displayed their skill in mixing scents in the still rooms of manor houses.

 As with industry and the arts, perfume underwent profound change in the 19th century.
 Changing tastes and the development of modern chemistry laid the foundations of modern perfumery as alchemy gave way to chemistry.